paulnivin/cni-ipvlan-vpc-k8s/README.md

    to enumerate all peered VPCs.
 Routes will be added so connections to these VPCs will be sourced from the IPvlan adapter in the pod and not through the host masquerade.
- - `reuseIPWait`: Seconds to wait before free IP addresses are reused by Pods.
+- `reuseIPWait`: Seconds to wait before free IP addresses are made available for reuse by Pods.
 Defaults to 60 seconds.

 ### IP address lifecycle management